thephpleague/uri-src/docs/components/7.0/path.md

 ### Removing dot segments

-To remove dot segment as per [RFC3986](https://tools.ietf.org/html/rfc3986#section-6) you need to explicitly call the `Path::withoutDotSegments` method as the result can be destructive.
+To remove dot segments as per [RFC3986](https://tools.ietf.org/html/rfc3986#section-6) you need to explicitly call the `Path::withoutDotSegments` method as the result can be destructive.
 The method takes no argument and returns a new `Path` object which represents the current object without dot segments.

 ~~~php
 <?php